Jeffrey-Keyser/DirectSupplyAddIn/README.md

 ### Run the solution with Outlook on the web

 1. Outlook for Web will open in a browser window.
-In Outlook, click **New** to create a new email message.
+In Outlook, click on any email.
-2. Below the compose form is a tool bar with buttons for **Send**, **Discard**, and other utilities.
-Depending on which **Outlook on the web** experience you are using, the icon for the add-in is either near the far right end of this tool bar or it is on the drop down down menu that opens when you click the **...** button on this tool bar.
+2. On the right when you click the **...** button on this tool bar the following icon should appear.

    ![Icon for Insert Files Add-in](Outlook-Add-in-Microsoft-Graph-ASPNETWeb/Content/directsupplylogo32x32.png)